botimize/botimize-sdk-js/README.md

 ### Log incoming messages:

 The log incoming message put into `logIncoming()` is slightly different from the body received from platform webhook but not complicated.
+You can also put the body received from platform webhook directly into `logIncoming()`.
 For the sake of convience, the body sent are avaliable for both string and object type.

+The diffenece between the bodies is with one more field.
+For facebook, we have `accessToken` as an additional field.
+For telegram, we have `token` as an additionl field.
+For line, we have `channelAccessToken` as an additional field.
+The reason why we need this additional field is because this access token allow us to get the profiles of users.
+Hence, the users' profiles are shown on our dashboard.

+If you are intrested in the api for getting users' profiles, take a look at [facebook profile api](https://developers.facebook.com/docs/messenger-platform/user-profile), [telegram profile api](https://core.telegram.org/bots/api#userprofilephotos), and [line profile api](https://devdocs.line.me/en/#bot-api-get-profile).

 #### Facebook